 What Will Happen During My Consultation?

-A consultation involves a one-on-one conversation with either Dr. Craig outlining your specific concerns and goals.
-During your consultation, Dr. Craig will:
+A consultation involves a one-on-one conversation with either Dr. Fusi or Dr. Craig outlining your specific concerns and goals.
+During your consultation, our doctors will:

 - Thoroughly examine your face and neck.

 - Listen to your concerns and questions regarding surgery.